cizia64/CrossMix-OS/README.md

 *Recommended SD card size is at least 128GB for the firmware, emulators, BIOS files and ROMs.

 **To update**, the process is almost the same :
-- Run scandisk on your sd card first (as there are many bad SD cards it's always a good idea)
+- Run scandisk on your SD card first (as there are many bad SD cards, it's always a good idea to check for errors)
-- Extract the content of the new archive on the root of your SD card, overwriting all existing files.
+- Extract the contents of the new archive on the root of your SD card, overwriting all existing files.

 **Remark:** CrossMix-OS doesn't require any firmware update before installation: it will guide you to update it if required, just let yourself be guided on the first boot.